pangor/mitsuba2/docs/generated/extracted_rst_api.rst

     the distribution is discretized.
 Linear interpolation is used when sampling or evaluating the distribution for in-between parameter values.

+    There are two variants of ``Marginal2D:`` when ``Continuous=false``, discrete marginal/conditional distributions are used to select a bilinear bilinear patch, followed by a continuous sampling step that chooses a specific position inside the patch.
+When ``Continuous=true``, continuous marginal/conditional distributions are
+    used instead, and the second step is no longer needed.
+The latter scheme requires more computation and memory accesses but produces an overall smoother mapping.

     Remark:
         The Python API exposes explicitly instantiated versions of this